6 Ways to Tell If Someone Is a True Prophet

 “Precisely because they have misled My people, saying, ‘Peace,’ when there is no peace, and because, when the people build a wall, these prophets smear it with whitewash, say to those who smear it with whitewash that it shall fall!
 There will be a deluge of rain, and you, O great hailstones, will fall, and a stormy wind break out” (ESV).

 Ezekiel writes that false prophets “smear with whitewash.”
-They cover up sinfulness with lies and fake notions of peace rather than promoting a cleansing of the heart and soul like a true prophet would.
+They cover up sinfulness with lies and fake notions of peace rather than promoting cleansing of the heart and soul like a true prophet would.

 Another example of false prophets promoting comfort and peace over truth is in Isaiah.